 Well, let the art tell the rest of the story.
 See if you can identify the parts as you see them in my car art.

 Fish Sculpture Found Art hammered out of the steel from a car hood.
-The ultimate recycle of car part art.
+The up-cycle recycle car part art.

-Two Lips is a found art Lipstick Kiss made out of the hammered steel from a car hood.
+Two Lips: a found art Lipstick Kiss made out of the hand hammered steel from a car hood.

-Found Art Gear Mirrors are also functional car part art.
-They are mirrors you can use in your home.
+Found Art Gear Mirrors are functional car part art.
+They are mirrors you can use in your home, shop or garage.
 Each is signed by me, Jonathan Steele.